silayavuz/DSA210-project-S-laYavuz/README.md

 - Interact with a clean and responsive user interface.

 ---
+## ➡️ Hypothesis
+- The hypothesis states that increased TikTok watch time correlates with reduced physical activity (steps).
+We expected this effect to be more prominent on weekends and during evening hours.
+---
 ## ⭐ Features

 - **Dynamic Data Visualization**: View step count trends with interactive charts.